Communism in Asia

 appalling philosophy

-at leftist universities in France and the US.
+at leftist universities in France

 The genocide included an emphasis on back-to-nature, anti-property,